Hacker-Hermanos/C2_INFRA_WORKSHOP_DEFCON32_RED_TEAM_VILLAGE/README.md

   - Redirection through VPN interface
   - C2 server has all ingress access restricted after configuring
 - Scalability
-  - Use of `count` attribute in Terraform allowing us
+  - Use of `count` attribute in Terraform allowing us to deploy multiple EC2 instances of each resource compatible with this method

 ## Requirements